Professor Rowena Arshad

 - Email Andy at Andy.Hancock@ed.ac.uk

-Dr. Kristina Konstantoni
+Dr Kristina Konstantoni

-Kristina is the Director of the BA Childhood Practice, a Lecturer in Childhood Studies in the Moray House School of Education and an Associate of the Centre for Research in Education, Inclusion and Diversity (CREID) based in the Institute for Education, Community & Society.
+Kristina is a Lecturer in Childhood Studies in the Moray House School of Education and an Associate of the Centre for Research in Education, Inclusion and Diversity (CREID) based in the Institute for Education, Community & Society.
 As a sociologist her PhD was on the topic of ‘Young Children’s Perceptions and Constructions of Social Identities and Social Implications: Promoting Social Justice in Early Childhood’.
 Her main research interests are in Identities, Equity, Social Justice and Children’s Rights and Participation, and how these are taken forward in Educational Practice by engaging and listening closely to young children, parents/cares and practitioners.
 She is also interested in the links between social policy (particularly Educational), research, theory and practice relative to Social Justice and Equity.

 - See Dr. Kristina Konstantoni’s full profile in the University of Edinburgh